saisri27/qranalysis/_projects/Quantile_Regression.md

 -  **Ignoring measurement error in Dependent variable**:

    While quantile regression handles random noise it doesn’t properly handle systematic measurement errors , these systematic errors can happen due to human error, faulty sensor , rounding etc .This causes severe bias is coefficient estimates.
-This causes distortion and the model pulls all quantile lines/planes towards the median messing up the actual data pattern which leads to worng interpretation
+This causes distortion and the model pulls all quantile lines/planes towards the median messing up the actual data pattern which leads to wrong interpretation

 - **Quantile Crossing**: